Binary Tree in Action (Post-order)

 Prerequisite Knowledge

-In the pre-order position, the code can only obtain data passed from the parent node through function parameters, whereas in the post-order position, the code can access both parameter data and data returned by the subtrees.
+Code in the preorder position can only get data passed from the parent node through function parameters.
+But code in the postorder position can get both parameter data and data returned from the left and right subtrees through the function return values.

-In other words, if you notice that a problem is related to subtrees, you likely need to define appropriate function definitions and return values, and write code in the post-order position.
+In other words, if you notice that the problem is related to subtrees, you probably need to set a suitable function definition and return value, and write code in the postorder position.

 652. Find Duplicate Subtrees | LeetCode | 🟠